goabstract/abstract-sdk/docs/usage.md

 ## Going further

-Hopefully the above example demonstrated basic SDK usage and you were able to view a list of projects and their branch counts.
-From here you can use the [API reference](/docs/abstract-api) to dig deeper – try loading branches, commits, comments, artboard data, and more.
+The example above demonstrates basic SDK authentication, configuration, and usage.
+From here, it's  possible to use the [API reference](/docs/abstract-api) to dig deeper.
+Try loading branches, commits, comments, artboard data, and more.